 You need to clean your jiggle top pressure cooker after each use to prevent clogs and a lingering odor.
 Clean around the sealing ring to prevent food buildup.
 It should remain flexible when you put the sealing ring around the pressure cooker.
 Too much rigidity and you need to replace it.

 Important to note: Don’t clean with white vinegar for an aluminum pressure cooker.
 The acid from the vinegar can stain your pressure cooker.

 You use a damp sponge to clean away burnt-on food.
-When it comes to storage of your pressure cooker, you want to store the pressure cooker weight inside the pot.
-You do this along with the other components for your pressure cooker.
+When it comes to the storage of your pressure cooker, you want to store the pressure cooker’s weight inside the pot.
+You do this along with the other components of your pressure cooker.

-Must read – can appliances go in a dishwasher – here
+Must read resource – can appliances go in a dishwasher

 Tip #1: Brown the Meat ahead of Time

 Inside the cooker, the meat won’t brown.
 You need to brown it in advance before you put it inside the cooker with the liquid.
 It looks better and therefore tastes better if you brown the meat beforehand.